VersusCenter

 Pros

-• Generally lower entry price at comparable specifications
+• Generally lower entry price for comparable specifications

 Cons

-• Higher power consumption compared to M5 equivalents
+• Higher power consumption and heat output than Apple M5

 Apple Mac mini (M5) wins